Business of Special Education Advocacy

 Scholarship Discount

 Requests will be considered on first come basis.
-To apply for consideration you must complete the online application for SEAT, note in the comments box you are applying for a scholarship and select pay by check to complete without payment.
-Then send a letter of request with proof that you meet the poverty guidelines (i.e. the first two pages of your federal tax return) to copaa@copaa.org.
+To apply for consideration you must complete the online application for the Business of Special Education Class, noting in the comments box you are applying for a scholarship and select pay by check to complete without payment.
+Then send a letter of request with proof that you meet the poverty guidelines (i.e. the first two pages of your federal tax return) to learningcenter@copaa.org.

 A COPAA Representative will contact you to confirm eligibility and availability.
 Click here for current Federal Guidelines